alexhey1999/Political-Compass-NLP-Classification/README.md

 Once this data is extracted, it can be parsed into the NLP module of the system to train models using various algorithms.

-Finally, these models can be put into use by looking at unseen text and then converting to a score on the political compass.
+Finally, these models can be put into use by looking at unseen text and then converting it to a score on the political compass.

 How this process functions in practice can be seen here:

 ![Dissertation Process Diagram](https://github.com/alexhey1999/Political-Compass-NLP-Classification/assets/64182587/268fb00d-8d32-4223-b445-7d6c902bf727)

 In addition to this, there is built-in ChatGPT functionality for converting these headlines into social media post format.
 This can have a serious improvement on training results however there is a cost associated with utilizing the ChatGPT API.

+My full Thesis report on this can be found on my website at https://alexhey.co.uk/resources/MSc-Paper-Alexander-Hey.pdf.

 ## Pre-Requisites